 Glasses feature sturdy frames, bright colors, and a metal case.
 They also have an undistorted view.
 The slim case and frame profile enable them to fit inside a pocket or purse with ease.

 Some users report cases fit the glasses frames too snugly.
 Other users report lenses may pop out of the frames.

 The standard readers come in five different colors, and the pack also features a pair of reader sunglasses.
-They are sturdy and have spring hinges for comfort.
+They are sturdy, with spring hinges for comfort.

 Lenses are sometimes scratched upon arrival.